RyZeRaid/info2180-finalproject/README.md

 This is the final project for Group 25

 Group Members:
-Sudhish Sepaul
+Sudhish Sepaul,
-Onandi Skeen
+Onandi Skeen,
-Jamaal Henry
+Jamaal Henry,
-Ajani Lewis
+Ajani Lewis,
 Nikaylia Gayle